LinkedIn Banner Size in 2026 (Exact Dimensions + Safe Zones)

 The banner is one image, but LinkedIn renders it differently on every screen.
 Two practical differences to design around:

-• The crop: mobile shows a narrower horizontal slice than desktop.
-Content near the left and right edges of your banner can disappear entirely on a phone.
+- Mobile shows a narrower horizontal slice than desktop.
+Content near the left and right edges can disappear on a phone.

-• The profile photo position: anchored bottom-left on desktop, pulled toward the center and lower on mobile.
+- The profile photo sits anchored bottom-left on desktop and pulls toward the center (and lower) on mobile.

-The exact crop varies by device, app version, and screen size, so don’t trust any guide that gives you a precise pixel number.
-The reliable test: upload the banner, open your profile on a phone, and see what’s visible.
+The exact crop varies by device and app version, so don’t trust any guide that gives you a precise pixel number.
+The reliable test: upload the banner and check your profile on a phone.
 If your headline survives the mobile view, you’re done.

 5 design rules that make a banner actually work